ministryofjustice/check-financial-eligibility/README.md

 -w XXX    Only process worksheet named XXX
 ```

-Each worksheet has a entry `Test Active` which can be either true or false.
+Each worksheet has an entry `Test Active` which can be either true or false.
 If set to false, the worksheet will be skipped, unless it is
 the named worksheet using the `-w` command line switch.

 ## Replaying live API interactions for debugging purposes